jdolinay/pi-battery-widget/README.md

 If pt-battery does not work properly (it constantly displays 50% due to a bug), you need to check i2c and spi in Menu->Preferences->Raspberry Pi Configuration.
-On the pi-top version 1, i2c and spi need to be turned on, whereas on the pi-top version 2 turning spi on is sufficient.
+On the pi-top version 1, i2c and spi need to be turned on, whereas on the pi-top version 2 turning i2c on is sufficient.

 If you have been using [pi-top-battery-status](http://github.com/rricharz/pi-top-battery-status) before,